ZA

 Stop leakages first (instant savings)

-- Don’t close everything blindly: you may need an active channel for refunds/adjustments.
+- Don’t close everything blindly: you may need an active channel for refunds or adjustments.

 The standard bank question (copy/paste)

-“Please confirm all products held by the deceased with your bank (accounts, deposits, cards, loans, debit orders).
-What is your deceased-account process, what documents are required, and can you provide a reference/acknowledgement and expected timeline?”
+“Please confirm all products held by the deceased with your bank: accounts, deposits, cards, loans, and debit orders.
+What is your deceased-account process, what documents are required, and can you provide a reference or acknowledgement and expected timeline?”

 Fraud safety rule